-Erin earned a Master’s degree in Education in School Counseling at the University of Massachusetts Boston and has obtained a post-graduate certificate in the area of Mental Health at Cambridge College in Cambridge, Massachusetts.
+Erin Donahue received a joint degree in Psychology and Sociology and a Masters of Education in School Counseling from the University of Massachusetts, Boston.
+She obtained a Post-Masters certificate in Mental Health Counseling at Cambridge College in Boston, Massachusetts.

-Starting in September, Erin can be seen by appointment at our Southside clinic.
+Erin can be seen at our Southside Clinic by appointment.